adamwong246/testeranto/README.md

 Testeranto includes a test runner which bundles and executes your tests, taking care to only run the tests which have changed.
 It is designed to run most tests in parallel, though it has support for tests which require a shared resource, like a port.

 Testeranto includes a test reporter which displays the state of your code in a web app. ([see example](https://chromapdx.github.io/kokomoBay/report.html)) This reporter can also be run locally for the developer's convenience.

-Testeranto can very feasibly be used to test any code- a ruby HTTP server, for example.
-While testeranto itself and it's test implementations are typescript, the subject of the test can be any stateful software.

-Testeranto allows you to test the same code in multiple ways.
-You can test your unbundled TS in a unit-test fashion, and also bundle that same code, then testing it through a interface like puppeteer, fetch, curl, etc.

 Testeranto exposes an extended gherkin syntax.
 You can use the given-when-then lingua-franca, AND you can also use an imperative `Check` which is a bit more flexible.